Baldwin I of Jerusalem: First Crusade

 After the crusaders defeated Kilij Arslan, the Seljuk Sultan of Rûm, in the Battle of Dorylaeum on 1 July 1097, Baldwin and the Italo-Norman leader Tancred broke away from the main body of the army.
 They marched as far as Heraclea, where they again joined their fellows around 15 August.
 The crusaders became exhausted during their long march across Asia Minor and most of their horses died.
 To secure a supply of food and forage, Baldwin and Tancred were sent to the fertile plains of Cilicia.
 There they could count on the support of the local Armenians, especially as Baldwin had already been befriended by an Armenian nobleman, Bagrat.

 Baldwin and Tancred led two separate contingents.
 Tancred was the first to leave Heraclea, accompanied by 100–200 troops; Baldwin and his 300 knights departed around 15 September.
-Tancred arrived at Tarsusan important center of commerce in Ciliciaon 21 September.
+Tancred arrived at Tarsus—an important center of commerce in Cilicia—on 21 September.
 He persuaded the Seljuk garrison of Tarsus to raise his flag on the citadel, even before his troops were granted access to the town.
 Baldwin reached Tarsus on the following day.
 The Turks replaced Tancred's banner with Baldwin's flag and allowed Baldwin to take possession of two towers.
 Heavily outnumbered by Baldwin's troops, Tancred decided not to fight for the town and rode off.
 Shortly thereafter, about 300 Norman knights arrived, but Baldwin denied entry to them, which enabled the Turks to attack and murder the Normans during the night.
 Baldwin's own men blamed him for their fate and massacred the remnants of the Seljuk garrison.
 Fearful of vengeance, Baldwin took shelter in a tower, but finally convinced his soldiers of his innocence.
 A pirate captain, Guynemer of Boulogne, sailed up the Berdan River to Tarsus and swore fealty to Baldwin.
 He hired Guynemer's men to garrison Tarsus and continued his campaign.

 Tancred had meanwhile seized the prosperous town of Mamistra.
 Baldwin reached the town on around 30 September.
 One of the most prominent Italian Norman crusaders, Richard of Salerno, wanted to take revenge for the Normans who had perished at Tarsus, which caused a skirmish between the soldiers of Baldwin and Tancred.
 This was the first occasion when crusaders fought against each other.
 After one or two men were killed and many more were injured or captured on both sides, Baldwin and Tancred made peace and Baldwin left Mamistra.
 He joined the main army at Marash, but Bagrat persuaded him to launch a campaign towards the River Euphrates across a region densely populated by Armenians.
 About 80–100 knights accompanied him when he again left the main army on 17 October.